bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

 All user preferences and launcher settings reside strictly within the app's local sandbox storage on your device.
 - Uninstalling the App or clearing app data in Android Settings permanently and immediately erases all stored data.
 - User-created backup files (`.json`) are stored solely at the storage location selected by the user and can be deleted directly at any time.
+- Diagnostic log files (up to 2 MB each, only the latest 5 kept) live in app-private storage and are erased when you delete them in Settings or clear the app data.

 ---